Request a Demo Search

 Training not only builds confidence but also fosters a sense of teamwork and enthusiasm among your volunteers.

-3. Have your staff perform administrative check-ins
+3. Have your staff perform administrative check-ins.

 • Make volunteers feel welcomed and set a friendly tone for the event.
+Providing a positive volunteer experience is key to retaining their support.

-4. Allow your volunteers the option to self check-in
+4. Allow your volunteers the option to self-check in.

 • Faster check-ins for large groups, especially during busy times.